Teaching About Anti-Asian Racism and Xenophobia

 2. In the Face of Xenophobia: saalt provides six different lessons addressing the bullying of South Asian American youth, specifically biased based bullying.
 Throughout these lessons, students will be challenged to build empathy, examine the historical roots of xenophobia against South Asians in America, and practice taking action when they see a peer being bullied (whether this bullying involves racism or not), and more.
 This resource offers educators activities to get their students actively involved in learning about xenophobia, bullying, and the history of Asian Americans in the United States.

-3. Coronavirus and Infectious Racism: ADL has put together two lesson plans in the wake of the infectious racism the coronavirus has brought to light.
+3. Coronavirus and Racial Disparities: ADL has put together two lesson plans in the wake of the infectious racism the coronavirus has brought to light.
 The first lesson plan is standard and includes an overview, learning objectives, materials, and directions which were created with classroom learning in mind.
 On the other hand, the second lesson is a virtual classroom option containing collaborative instruction and a presentation tool for the classroom.
 In both, students will gain a greater understanding of why anti-Chinese rhetoric or acts have increased recently amidst the coronavirus and how we can act as allies and make positive changes in our communities.
 This resource is perfect for educators looking to teach their students about the coronavirus and anti-Asian racism in 2020, whether it will serve as an end-of-year, summer, or opening assignment.

 Articles